vandrada/csb/parallel/README.md

 # Description
 Processes a bam file by spawning a process to handle each region in the bam file.
 Each process creates a new bam file for that process, creates a mpileup file, and finally creates a vcf file.
+The vcf files are then merged into one file that is located in `vcf_dir/` with the name of the passed in bam file.
 The arguments to pass to VarScan are read from a `varscan.conf` file.
 This file is expected to be in the current working directory.

 # Dependencies and Preliminaries
 * pysam: install with `pip install pysam`.